Shubhamb7/automate-kafka-deployment/README.md

 # kafka3.1
-Deploying Kafka cluster with other components (Zookeeper cluster, Apicurio Schema Registry, Mirror Maker and Linked in Cruise Control) on AWS using Terraform and Ansible
+Deploying Kafka cluster with other Kafka Components on AWS using Terraform and Ansible.

+#### Components:
+Zookeeper cluster
+Apicurio Schema Registry
+Mirror Maker
+Linked in Cruise Control